Grands Projets of François Mitterrand: Opéra Bastille

-Construction began on the Opéra Bastille at the Place de la Bastille, in the 12th arrondissement in 1984 with the demolition of the Gare de la Bastille, which had closed in 1969.
+In 1984, construction began on the Opéra Bastille at the Place de la Bastille, in the 12th arrondissement with the demolition of the Gare de la Bastille, which had closed in 1969.
 The building was designed by a Uruguayan-Canadian Carlos Ott who had won a competition.
 The building was inaugurated on 13 July 1989, on the 200th anniversary of the storming of the Bastille, with a gala concert conducted by Georges Prêtre and featuring singers such as Teresa Berganza and Plácido Domingo.
-However, it did not see its first opera performance until 17 March 1990, with Berlioz' Les Troyens, directed by Pier Luigi Pizzi.
-It is the largest opera house in Paris with 30 floors (10 floors in the basement), with each floor of 22000 m2 area, with corridors to the extent of 45 km in the building.
+The first opera performance was on 17 March 1990, with Berlioz' Les Troyens, directed by Pier Luigi Pizzi.

+It is the largest opera house in Paris with 30 floors, 10 floors in the basement.
+Each floor has 22000 m2 area.
+There are 45 km of corridors in the building.
 It has backstage areas, workshops, and other essential infrastructure facilities.
 Its decors are fixed on carriers that run on tracks.
 These are moved to the stages in a few minutes (using elevators) which facilitates concurrent rotating performances to be held.
-The main hall contains 2700 seats.
+The main hall has 2,700 seats.
 It cost 2.8 billion FF to build.
 The railway station and the bridge that existed here have become part of the Promenade plantée, an elevated park that extends over many kilometres to the city limits on the east.